Hamzeh-soft/Store_Management_SpringBoot/README.md

 The System provide security for the for each users with user name and password.

-Store Management System is a System that have multiple users ADMIN, ADMIN_TRAINEE, CUSTOMER The System provide each role with specific Permission.
+Store Management System is a System that have multiple users ADMIN, ADMIN_TRAINEE, CUSTOMER The System provide each user with specific Permission.
 (https://github.com/Hamzeh-soft/Store_Management_SpringBoot/tree/master/src/main/java/com/hamzeh/cms/config)